St Ann’s and St Stephen’s Churches

 The church, a much loved place of worship, is also the venue for civic events, lunchtime recitals and evening concerts, as well as being a popular destination for tourists, with upwards of 40,000 visitors annually.

 Sunday Service is at 11.00 (alternately Matins and Eucharist) with full choir.
 Christians of all traditions are welcome to participate in all services and to receive the sacrament of Holy Communion.

-St Ann’s is open on Monday to Friday from 10.00am to 4.00pm for private prayer and visitors.
+St Ann’s is currently open Wednesday to Friday from 11am to 2pm for private prayer and visitors.

 St Stephen’s Church, also known as The Pepper Canister Church or the Pepper Pot Church was the last of a series of Georgian Churches built by the Church of Ireland.
 This ‘Gem of Dublin’ is situated on Mount Street Crescent and is well worth a visit.